 We maintain administrative, technical, and organizational security measures to protect your information from loss, misuse, and unauthorized access or disclosure.
-These measures are based on industry security practices and take into account the sensitivity of the information we collect, the current state of technology, the cost effectiveness of implementation, and the scope of the data processing we engage in.
+These measures are based on industry security practices and consider the sensitivity of the information we collect, the current state of technology, the cost effectiveness of implementation, and the scope of the data processing we engage in.

 Our executive support for security practices

 Absolute is committed to ensuring the confidentiality, integrity, and availability of its data and systems through effective information security management.
 Our executive management actively supports information security within the organization through clear direction, explicit assignment, and acknowledgement of information security responsibilities.

 Absolute’s Chief Information Security Officer (CISO) is responsible for security, technology, and infrastructure, and reports directly to the CEO.
 The CISO, CEO, and other executives are aware of the controls set within the organization and their importance.
 An approval process is in place in order to approve and implement technical policies and processes between the CISO and CEO.

 Our core teams are organized into service teams and their responsibilities are defined as such:

 - Security Operations: Manages cross-platform security functions, such as security incident response, application security, threat modelling, security monitoring, penetration testing, and vulnerability management.

-- Security Governance, Risk, and Compliance (GRC) – Identifies, documents, and advises teams in implementing security and privacy controls to maintain Absolute’s security and privacy commitments to its customers and partners.
-Performs compliance audits, creation and maintenance of security policies and procedures, and risk management functions.
+- Security Governance, Risk, and Compliance (GRC): Identifies, documents, and advises teams in implementing security and privacy controls to maintain Absolute’s security and privacy commitments to its customers and partners.
+Performs compliance audits, creation and maintenance of security policies and procedures, as well as risk management functions.

 - Cloud Engineering: Builds core infrastructure and cloud initiatives.
 The team is responsible for building and managing next generation of cloud services.

-- Hosting Operations - Responsible for the administration, release of new product features and services, and service management of the Absolute Platform.
+- Hosting Operations: Responsible for the administration, release of new product features and services, as well as service management of the Absolute Platform.